briandiaz/FaceDetection.py/README.md

-# FaceRecognition.py
+# FaceDetection.py
-Getting started with Face Recognition using OpenCV and Python.
+Getting started with Face Detection using OpenCV, Python and Haar-Cascade.